Walking Away From Delivery

 Speaking of the respiratory diaphragm, it’s important to identify exactly what we are talking about when we mention the “core.”
 The roof of the core is the Respiratory Diaphragm while the floor is made up of the Pelvic Floor Muscles.
 The front side, wrapping around, is the deepest of the abdominal muscles called the Transversus Abdominus, whose role is to compress abdominal contents and increase intra-abdominal pressure.
 Lastly, the backside of the core is tiny muscles between each vertebra called the Multifidi.
 Julie Wiebe, PT, describes the role of the core as a piston.
 As such, with every inhale the respiratory and pelvic diaphragms drop and, on every exhale, they rise.
 That shift helps create increased intra-abdominal pressure (IAP) needed to create stability.

 So, What Injuries Occur During a “Normal” Delivery?

 I challenge each of you to consider the idea that when you deliver a baby, you strain every single pelvic floor and abdominal muscle.
-While traditional medical doctors (specifically obstetricians) don’t think of it that way, I encourage you, the Mama, to do so.
-In addition to muscular strains associated with delivery of a baby (including cesarian sections because, remember, those muscles were stretched to their furthest point during pregnancy and then the abdominals were cut during delivery) are:
+While traditional medical doctors (specifically, obstetricians) don’t think of it that way, I encourage you, the Mama, to do so.
+In addition to muscular strains associated with the delivery of a baby (including cesarian sections because, remember, those muscles were stretched to their furthest point during pregnancy and then the abdominals were cut during delivery) are:

 - urinary incontinence